Questions and answers

 -

-Linkedin channel about lack of media coverage of UNGA79, about Planetary Health Check presentation etc.
+Linkedin channel about lack of media coverage of UNGA79, Planetary Health Check presentation etc.

 Additionally, the article mentioned at the bottom of this page has been enhanced in a postprint.